 For the ribs:

-- Rinse the ribs to wash off bone dust, and drain well.
+- Rinse the ribs to wash off bone dust and remove some blood on the surface.
+See note 2.
+Drain well.
 Pound the meat lightly with a meat tenderizer, or stretch it out with your hands.
-This step helps tenderize the meat, but you can skip it if you want.
+This second part helps tenderize the meat, but you can skip it if you want.

 For the marinade:

-- Mix all marinade ingredients well.
-Marinate the meat for 6 – 8 hours (overnight for best results).
+- Add the meat to the marinade and coat each rib with the marinade.
+Marinate the meat for 6-8 hours (overnight for best results).
+Flip them over half way through.
 The thicker the meat, the longer you’ll want to marinate.

 Cooking the ribs

-- Preheat the grill over medium-high heat.
-Grill the short ribs, turning only once, 2 – 3 minutes on each side.
-It’s best to grill over charcoal or wood charcoal (soot bul), but a gas grill or a grill pan over the stove top works well too.
-(See note for the oven broiling method.)
+- Grilling: Preheat the grill over medium-high heat.
+Grill the short ribs, turning only once, 2-3 minutes on each side.
+You can use charcoal or wood charcoal (soot bul) grill, gas grill or a grill pan over the stove top.

 Notes